 Meek 118 A | 662-915-5015

-Painting is a traditional and broad artform consisting of representational, imaginative, or abstract designs produced by application of colored paints to a two-dimensional, prepared, flat surface.
-The elements of design (i.e., line, colour, tone, texture) are used in various ways to produce sensations of volume, space, movement, and light.
-The range of media (e.g., tempera, fresco, oil, watercolour, ink, gouache, encaustic, casein) and the choice of a particular form (e.g., mural, easel, panel, miniature, illuminated manuscript, scroll, screen, fan) combine to realize a unique visual image.
+Painting is a traditional and broad art form consisting of representational, imaginative, or abstract designs produced by the application of colored paints to a two-dimensional, prepared, flat surface.
+The elements of design (i.e., line, color, tone, texture) are used in various ways to produce sensations of volume, space, movement, and light.
+The range of media (e.g., tempera, fresco, oil, watercolor, ink, gouache, encaustic, casein) and the choice of a particular form (e.g., mural, easel, panel, miniature, illuminated manuscript, scroll, screen, fan) combine to realize a unique visual image.

 Follow our Painting area on social media!
 Check out their Instagram, @olemisspainting